baggadevanshu007/sql-data-warehouse-projects/README.md

 The project follows a layered architecture approach to ensure scalability, maintainability, and high performance for business intelligence and analytical workloads.

-## There are three schemas within the Database (Datawarehouse), "bronze", "silver", "gold"

 ## Project Objectives